 - a) Completion of at least five postgraduate courses (15 credits), of which at least 8 credits must be earned at HKUST.
 Credits used to satisfy the course requirements must cover at least four established research areas of the Department; - b) Taking and passing ENGG 6770 Professional Development in Engineering in their first 1.5 years of study.
 Students may be exempted from certain course events, subject to prior approval of the School.
 Part-time students may be given extension to complete the course, subject to prior approval of the School.
-The 1 credit earned from ENGG 6770 cannot be counted toward the credit requirements; - c) Completion of LANG 5001 Postgraduate English for Academic Purposes.
+The 1 credit earned from ENGG 6770 cannot be counted toward the credit requirements; - c) Full-time RPg students are required to take an English Language Proficiency Assessment (ELPA) Speaking Test administered by the Center for Language Education before the start of their first term of study.
+Students whose ELPA Speaking Test score is below Level 4, or who failed to take the test in their first term of study, are required to take LANG 5000 Foundation in Listening & Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation.
+The 1 credit earned from LANG 5000 cannot be counted toward the credit requirements: - d) Completion of LANG 5001 Postgraduate English for Engineering Research Studies.
 Students can be exempted from taking LANG 5001 with the agreement of the Department Head and PG Coordinator.
-The 1 credit earned from LANG 5001 cannot be counted toward the credit requirements; - d) Completion of Computer Science and Engineering Seminar for two terms; - e) Registration in COMP 6990 MPhil Thesis Research; and - f) Presentation and oral defense of the MPhil thesis.
+The 1 credit earned from LANG 5001 cannot be counted toward the credit requirements; - e) Completion of Computer Science and Engineering Seminar for two terms; - f) Registration in COMP 6990 MPhil Thesis Research; and - g) Presentation and oral defense of the MPhil thesis.